transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 **1. Connect to a database using a database user account with write access ([link](https://www.metabase.com/docs/latest/databases/uploads#connect-to-a-database-using-a-database-user-account-with-write-access)).** This way Metabase will be able to store the uploaded data somewhere.
 Currently, databases that support file upload include PostgreSQL, MySQL, Redshift and ClickHouse.

-**2. Select the database and schema you want to store the uploaded data in.** If Metabase is connected to a database using a database user account with write access, **Super Users** can enable uploads by:
+**2. Select the database and schema you want to store the uploaded data in, and then uploading the data file.** If Metabase is connected to a database using a database user account with write access, **Super Users** can enable uploads by:

 - Clicking on the gear icon in the upper right on the home page and navigating to **Admin settings** > **Settings** > **Uploads**
 - Selecting the database Metabase should use to store the data